KartikLabhshetwar/zen0/README.md

 3. **Set up API keys**
    - Navigate to the chat page
    - Click "API Settings" to configure your API keys
-   - **Groq API Key**: Get your key from [Groq Console](https://console.groq.com/keys)
+   - **OpenRouter API Key**: Get your key from [OpenRouter Dashboard](https://openrouter.ai/keys)
    - **Mem0 API Key** (Optional): Get your key from [Mem0 Dashboard](https://app.mem0.ai/dashboard/api-keys) for advanced AI memory

 4. **Start chatting**
    - Create a new conversation
-   - Experience blazing fast responses with Groq-powered models
+   - Experience blazing fast responses with OpenRouter-powered models
    - Enjoy intelligent memory with Mem0 AI Memory (if configured)
    - Upload images for context
    - Use `/generate [prompt]` for image creation